despinola91/despinola91/README.md

-### Hi there! 👋
+## Hi there! 👋

+I'm Dario Espinola, developer who loves bots 🤖, rockets 🚀 and finding bugs 🐛 just like Sherlock Holmes solves mysteries 🔍.

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and lots of thing related to Data Science.
-- 📫 How to reach me: despinola91@gmail.com
+- 📫 How to reach me: despinola91@gmail.com or you can send me a message attached to a pigeon 🐦.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I was in the same room with the Space Shuttle Endeavour 👾

+At the moment I am doing a serie of courses to educate myself:

-## Desarrollo Backend con Python y Django
+## Backend Development with Python and Django

-### 👶💻 Básico
+### 👶💻 Basic
-⏳ Curso de Introducción a la Terminal y Línea de Comandos
+⏳ Introduction to the Terminal and Command Line
-✅ Curso Profesional de Git y GitHub
+✅ Professional course of Git and GitHub
-✅ Curso Básico de Python
-✅ Curso de Introducción al Pensamiento Computacional con Python
+✅ Basic Python
-✅ Curso de Python Intermedio
+✅ Introduction to Computational Thinking with Python
-✅ Curso de POO y Algoritmos con Python
+✅ Intermediate Python
-✅ Curso de Programación Orientada a Objetos: POO
-✅ Curso de Fundamentos de Bases de Datos
+✅ OOP and Algorithms with Python
+✅ Object-Oriented Programming: OOP
+✅ Database Fundamentals
-✅ Curso de Introducción a Selenium con Python
+✅ Introduction to Selenium with Python

-### 👨‍💻 Intermedio
+### 👨‍💻 Intermediated
-⏳ Curso de SQL y MySQL
+⏳ SQL and MySQL
-⏳ Curso Práctico de Python: Creación de un CRUD
+⏳ Practical course of Python: Developing a CRUD
-⏳ Curso de Flask
+⏳ Flask course

-### 🧓💻 Avanzado
+### 🧓💻 Advanced
-⏳ Curso de Django
+⏳ Django course
-⏳ Curso Avanzado de Django
+⏳ Advanced course of Django